 - Transfer to refrigerator to firm up, keeps for several months.

-- Toss in sour fruit (green apple, pomegranate) + sprouted seeds for a nourishing breakfast.
+- Add scoop to sour fruit (green apple, pomegranate), sprouted seeds, and super spirulina for a nourishing “breakfast bowl”.

-- Churn into ice cream, butter or whipped cream.
+- Churn into ice cream or cultured butter.

-- Dollop onto soup or a baked red-skinned potato (add cultured butter for yummy!).
+- Dollop on soup or baked red-skin potato with chives.

-- Use as a cream thickener added to sauce (won’t curdle or separate).
+- Add to sauce as a cream thickener (won’t curdle/separate).

-- This recipe is ideal for anyone on a gut healing program like B.E.D.
+- Ideal for anyone on a gut healing program like B.E.D.

-- This recipe food combines with everything, even fruit.
+- This recipe combines well with everything, even fruit.

-*My favorite culture starter contains types of probiotics (i.e., Lb.
-Plantarum) that are some of the heartiest strains to put in your body.
-Most probiotics get destroyed by antibiotics, fluoride, stomach acid, chlorinated water, etc. before reaching the small intestine, yet the probiotics in this starter are strong and survive to keep your gut full of good flora.
+*This culture starter contains probiotics (i.e., Lb.
+Plantarum) that are some of heartiest strains to put in body.
+Most probiotics get destroyed by antibiotics, fluoride, stomach acid, chlorinated water, etc. before reaching small intestine, yet probiotics in starter are strong and survive to keep gut full of good flora.

 **Raw cream is best.
-When you use pasteurized cream the proteins will be denatured (term used to describe change of a protein’s shape when exposed to external stress).
-In this case, the damage is due from being heated to 260 degrees F in a fraction of a second.
-This extreme heat damages the proteins in cream and they become very allergenic.
-This is the #1 reason why people react with uncomfortable symptoms to pasteurized dairy.
-Even if you use starter culture to culture the cream back to life, the damaged proteins may still cause allergic reactions in sensitive individuals.
-However, when you use raw cream that wasn’t heated above 118 degrees (point when enzymes get destroyed) you’ve got a different food.
-For this reason, source raw cream and milk for that matter from a local farmer in your area.
+The protein in pasteurized cream are denatured (protein’s shape changes when exposed to external stress) in a fraction of a second due to being exposed to high heat of 260 degree F. heat that pasteurization entails.
+This extreme heat damages sensitive proteins in cream and they can become an allergen source.
+This is #1 reason why people react to pasteurized dairy.
+Even if you use starter culture to culture pasteurized cream back to life, the damaged proteins may still cause allergic reactions in sensitive individuals.
+However, when you use raw cream that wasn’t heated above 118 degrees (point when enzymes get destroyed) you have a living food with natural integrity preserved.
+Source raw cream from local farmer with methods you know and trust.